 To all of that, I do not have all the answers.
 I only have what scripture says.
 We are to forgive others.
 That does not mean we are to continue to allow the other person to abuse us, take advantage of us, or make ourselves venerable again.
 We are admonished in scripture to be "wise as serpents but as innocent as doves."
-(Matthew 10:16) That is something that needs to be worked out on a case-by-case basis and with much prayer and seeking the mind of God.
+(Matthew 10:16) This is something that needs to be worked out on a case-by-case basis and with much prayer and seeking the mind of God.

 We must take positive steps to make a decision to forgive.
-Forgiveness is a decision we make!
+Just as Love is a decision, Forgiveness is also a decision we make!